Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 e) all answers are correct

-15. Latent fluctuations occur:
+15. Hidden fluctuations occur:

 a) in monodominant grass cenoses;

-b) in phytocenoses formed by species with perennial aboveground organs (woody plants, mosses, lichens);
+b) in phytocenoses formed by species with perennial above-ground organs (woody plants, mosses, lichens);

 16. Oscillations are described for: